Does not apply to sports. Team sports

-The degree of impact on the body of sports games depends mainly on the volume and nature of the muscular work performed during the game.
-The more varied and complex the game techniques, the more movements in it associated with intense muscular work (fast running, jumping, power struggle, etc.), as well as the more and faster the players move on the court, the stronger this game affects the body and the more valuable it is for versatile physical development.
-Any game in terms of a variety of techniques, pace, physiological load for experienced and novice players is different.
-However, regardless of this, each game always retains its inherent features of the impact on the body.
-This determines the possibility and expediency of using individual sports games among people of different sex, age and health status.
+The degree of impact of sports games on the body depends mainly on the volume and nature of the muscular work performed during the game.
+The more varied and complex the game techniques, the more movements associated with intense muscle work(fast running, jumping, power wrestling, etc.), as well as the more and faster the players move on the court, the stronger the effect this game has on the body and the more valuable it is for all-round physical development.
+Any game is different in terms of the variety of techniques, tempo, and physiological load for experienced and novice players.
+However, regardless of this, each game always retains its inherent characteristics of impact on the body.
+This determines the possibility and feasibility of using individual sports games among people of different gender, age and health status.

 In this regard, all the most popular sports games can be divided into 3 groups.

-Varieties of sports games
+Types of sports games

 Any sports game is characterized by:

-• The presence of rules;
+• Availability of rules;

 • Interaction with partners;

-• competitiveness;
+• Competitiveness;

-• Physical activity;
+• Motor activity;

-• Ease of content;
+• Simplicity of content;

 • Strong emotional impact.